hashicorp/terraform-provider-aws/website/docs/r/elasticache_reserved_cache_node.html.markdown

 * `arn` - ARN for the reserved cache node.
 * `id` - Unique identifier for the reservation. same as `reservation_id`.
-* `duration` - Duration of the reservation in seconds.
+* `duration` - Duration of the reservation as an RFC3339 duration.
 * `fixed_price` – Fixed price charged for this reserved cache node.
 * `cache_node_type` - Cache node type for the reserved cache nodes.
 * `offering_type` - Offering type of this reserved cache node.